-

 What information relating to a target company is publicly available and to what extent is a target company obliged to disclose diligence related information to a potential acquirer?

 For publicly traded companies, high standards of transparency are required due to the disclosure obligations of the stock market regime.
 Information publicly available for this type of company consists of: (i) annual auditable financial statements and quarterly non-auditable financial statements, (ii) corporate governance reports and (iii) any relevant fact or legal situation that may have an impact on the share price.
-In the case of regulated sectors, these companies must share any additional reports requested by the corresponding control entities, such as the SIF in the cases of financial sector entities.
+Companies operating in regulated sectors are also required to file additional reports with their respective supervisory authority such as the SFC in the case of financial sector entities.

-In the case of private companies, the public information consists of basic corporate matters available in the registry system of the Chamber of Commerce of the company’s registered office and no further disclosure is required.
+For private companies, publicly available information is limited to basic corporate data registered with the Chamber of Commerce of the company’s domicile, and no further disclosure obligation applies.

 -